 Whether you’re a veteran chef or a budding culinary enthusiast, a core lineup of common spices is essential to creating the dishes you crave.
 To help you get started, we’ve put together a list of the essential spices to have in your kitchen.

 Turmeric is not only one of the best spices to have on hand but also helps promote healthy circulation and prevent inflammation, among a host of other health benefits.
 To effortlessly incorporate it into your diet, try cooking this earthy, peppery spice with Indian dishes or meats.
-You can even stir it into your favorite smoothie.
+You can even stir it into your favorite smoothie or make a latte.

 Chopping garlic is one of those time-consuming, yet ultimately rewarding parts of cooking up your favorite dish.
 Sprinkling a bit of this essential spice into pastas, soups, and meat dishes (even in powder form), can add a burst of flavor.
 And its array of health benefits doesn’t hurt either.

 Basil (though technically an herb) is a must for traditional Italian and French cooking and absolutely deserves a place on your spice rack.
 As a bonus, basil is consumed for its added health benefits, including its high antioxidant content and anti-inflammatory properties.

 From Mediterranean pastas to a range of South American dishes, oregano adds a fresh and flavorful twist to a number of beloved entrées.